Overview

 Appointed: 18 May 2016

-Ms Leisa Fraser has more than twenty years experience in finance and human resource management as well as workplace health and safety and quality improvement.
+Leisa Fraser has more than 25 years professional experience in finance, human resource management, workplace health and safety and quality improvement across the Health and Community Services Sector.

 Kieran Chilcott